Star Wars cantina theme magically played by a pencil

 The cantina band theme is probably the jauntiest song in all of Star Wars.
 It's played by a group of funky aliens in the Mos Eisley cantina in the original 1977 "Star Wars: A New Hope."
 An intrepid Reddit user has now created a highly unusual take on the song using nothing except a pencil, paper and a good sense of rhythm.

-Redditor "smallgoblin" posted what looks like a complex set of math equations if you happen to watch the video with the sound off.
+Redditor "smallgoblin" (real name Dani Ochoa) posted what looks like a complex set of math equations if you happen to watch the video with the sound off.
 Turn up the volume and it suddenly becomes very familiar.
 It's the danceable rhythm of the cantina theme.
 Your brain will fill in the actual notes for you.

-If you need an assist, then check out smallgoblin's YouTube video that adds the actual song over the scribbling:
+If you need an assist, then check out Ochoa's YouTube video that adds the actual song over the scribbling:

+The various numbers and mathematical symbols take differing amounts of time to write out, so Ochoa matched those up with the beats from the song.
+Ochoa tells CNET it took about 20 minutes to work out the basic song, but an hour to sort it into a more mathematically legible equation.

+Ochoa says she has always enjoyed math and created the cantina pencil tune during a break from a grueling calculus study session.
+She also took the time to dish out a pencil version of Darth Vader's moody theme tune, "The Imperial March."

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.